ryanraposo/codeui/README.md

 - Browse the elements of VS Code's interface, with realtime visual representations of their color settings

-- Change color settings for each element to your liking or target specific colors- wherever they appear in the UI
+- Change color settings for each element to your liking, or target specific colors- wherever they appear

 - Darken, lighten, copy & paste values across items in the UI